CSCfi/csc-user-guide/docs/data/sensitive-data/fega_submission.md

 **Data upload with sfpt CLI (default in Linux and Mac OS)**:

-1. Open a terminal and open the sftp connetion with the following syntax, where _ega_user_ is the EGA credentials username (usually this is your email address):
+1. Open a terminal and open the sftp connection with the following syntax, where _ega_user_ is the EGA credentials username (usually this is your email address):

 ```
 sftp -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no -P 50529 ega_user@admin.sd.csc.fi